JetBrains/amper/anton.makeev/QUESTIONS.md

   - Can be useful for partial-checkout/opening, but versioning is unclear.
   - Coordinates also simplifies mental model and tooling (no need to update paths then moving/refactoring)
   - need to consider CI, remote build/cache etc.
+  - Cons: need to invent a new id every time - make creating a module look heavier

 - What about source-dependency coordinates? (could be commit hash?)